-- 1. Provide ongoing literacy and numeracy professional learning for school administrators to enhance instructional leadership capacity. - 2.
-Provide ongoing quality professional learning opportunities focused on sound planning, assessment practices and high-yield instructional strategies for best results. - 3.
-Maintain a consistent divisional schedule for literacy and numeracy assessments and use this data strategically for the benefit of student learning. - 4.
-Support and enhance administrator and staff understanding of data generated for specific instructional and intervention planning. - 5.
-Work with administrators, teachers and students in middle years (gr.
-4-8) to improve student engagement and achievement. - Revise our Assessment and Reporting Administrative Procedures to strengthen our teachers' ability to apply a current and comprehensive repertoire of assessment practices to meet the learning needs of every student.
-(AP 360 Classroom Assessment and AP 361 Reporting Student Progress) - 7.
-Provide opportunities for teachers to access professional learning related to assessment practices to meet the learning needs of their students. - 8.
+- 2. Provide ongoing literacy and numeracy professional learning for school administrators to enhance instructional leadership capacity. - 3.
+Provide ongoing quality professional learning opportunities focused on sound planning, assessment practices, and high-yield instructional strategies for best results. - 4.
+Maintain a consistent divisional schedule for literacy and numeracy assessments and use this data strategically for the benefit of student learning. - 5.
+Support and enhance the administrator and staff understanding of data generated for specific instructional and intervention planning. - 6.
+Enhance staff understanding of evidence-informed practices that support greater success for students in the middle years (Gr.
+4-9) - 7.
+Maintain integrity of our Assessment and Reporting Administrative Procedures to strengthen our teachers' ability to apply a current and comprehensive repertoire of assessment practices to meet the learning needs of every student.
+(AP 360 Classroom Assessment and AP 361 Reporting Student Progress) (Reporting Student Progress Parents and Reporting Student Progress Administrators) - 8.
+Provide opportunities for teachers to access professional learning related to assessment practices to meet the learning needs of their students. - 9.
+Develop a WRPS Numeracy Framework to guide sound pedagogical practices in all WRPS schools and classrooms. - 10.
 Dedicated financial resources have been allocated to support this priority.